 Women have proven time and again that they’re able to carry out all sorts of tasks with their own skills and merits.
 Many women have risen to the top of business leadership positions with their own tenacity and strength.
 Many women will no doubt continue to do this in the future.

-As a woman entrepreneur, the playing field may not always be level.
+As a woman entrepreneur, the playing field may not always be level thus you need to learn on how to build.
 However, just like any entrepreneur regardless of gender, you’ll find that you can succeed if you don’t give up and take the opportunities that arise.